han1991bit/ME491_2022_project/PROJECT_RULE.md

 Project Objectvie
 -----
-This project's goal is to **cross the stepping stone (e.g. There are gaps between the ground) and reach the goal** which is represented as a red sphere.
+This project's goal is to train an agent that can **cross stepping stones and reach the goal**.
+The goal is represented as a red sphere in the figure.
 You can refer RaiSim document website: [raisim_website](http://raisim.com/index.html).
-For your convenience, a basic template for the project is provided as a git repository. [git_repo](https://github.com/jhwangbo/ME491_2022_project).
+For your convenience, a basic template for the project is provided in the git repository. [git_repo](https://github.com/jhwangbo/ME491_2022_project).
 For evaluation, you need to **submit the video file** to represent your result.

 Project Rule
 -----
-1. There is no limitation on observation (You can use any information given RaiSim engine)
+1. You can use any information given by the RaiSim engine.
-2. There is no limitation on using other sources
+2. You cannot modify the dynamics.
+Everyone should play in the same environment.
-3. ### If you have any question, Please upload Issues on [git_repo](https://github.com/jhwangbo/ME491_2022_project).
+4. ### If you have any question, please upload issues on [git_repo](https://github.com/jhwangbo/ME491_2022_project).
 (We do not allow others)
-4. For validating, **discrete environment condition** will be given 3 days before the submit date.
-(Exact gap, height will be provided)
+5. The competition map will be provided 3 days before the submission date.
+You should have a general controller ready for the competition before that date.
+You will have 3 days to record a video for the submission.
+6. You will also submit a runnable code.
+Your code should not depend on external libraries except the ones included.

 Environment Condition